 In order to encourage good stewardship, maintenance and conservation of locally designated heritage properties, municipalities may, under Section 365.2 of the Municipal Act, 2001, pass a by-law to establish a local Heritage Property Tax Relief (HPTR) program to provide tax relief (10 to 40 per cent) to owners of eligible heritage properties, subject to an agreement to protect the heritage features of their property.
 This financial tool is designed to help owners of heritage properties maintain and restore their properties.
-An eligible heritage property for this program is a property or portion of a property that is designated under Part IV of the Ontario Heritage Act or is part of a heritage conservation district under Part V of the Ontario Heritage Act or the program by

-Port Colborne Comprehensive CIP RCI Consulting funding the education portion of the property tax relief.
+An eligible heritage property for this program is a property or portion of a property that is designated under Part IV of the Ontario Heritage Act or is part of a heritage conservation district under Part V of the Ontario Heritage Act and that is subject to a heritage easement agreement.
+The Province shares in the cost of the program by funding the education portion of the property tax relief.
 Municipalities that adopt the HPTR program contribute to the program by funding their portion of the property tax relief.